TosbackCgusBridge-Bot/CGUs-versions/Godaddy/Privacy Policy.md

 **What Happens to my Personally Identifiable Information if I Terminate my GoDaddy Account?**

 When your GoDaddy account is cancelled (either voluntarily or involuntarily) all of your personally identifiable information is placed in "deactivated" status on our relevant GoDaddy databases.
 However, deactivation of your account does not mean your personally identifiable information has been deleted from our database entirely.
-We will retain and use your personally identifiable information as necessary in order to comply with our legal obligations, resolve disputes, or enforce our agreements.

 **Updating Your Information**